seanlokeee/TrackCI/README.md

 - This leads to reduced morale with both of the teams and also impact the future revenue of the company due to customer's dissatisfaction.

 ### Solution To The Problem
 To resolve the problem of a single point of failure, the company should introduce the role of DevOps.
 DevOps is a set of practices that works to automate and integrate the processes between the development and operations teams, so they can build, test and release software faster.
-So, one of the sections of DevOps is **Continuous Integration** which will be applied to this scenario
+So, one of the sections of DevOps is **Continuous Integration** which is applied so that the support and development teams focus on delivering new features rather than supporting old and broken ones.

 #### Why Continuous Integration (CI)?